ml-project-2020/covid/README.md

 * **Random Forest Model.ipynb**
    *Includes additional visualizations about the model's performance in each state of Mexico*

-Finally, to assess the relative risk of each state, we used the predicted values of the *Balanced Random Forest* and *Linear Support Vector Classification* models to construct a simple risk index on COVID death and hospitalizations to compare the risk between states.
+Finally, to assess the relative risk of each state, we used the predicted values of the *Balanced Random Forest* and *Support Vector Machine* models to construct a simple risk index on COVID death and hospitalizations to compare the risk between states.
 * See **Relative Risk.ipynb**

 ## Final Report and Results
-The overall analysis of this project is documented in **Final_report.pdf**.
+The overall analysis and results of this project are documented in **ML_paper.pdf**.